Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-use-google-fonts-in-a-flutter-application.md

   <source src="https://res.cloudinary.com/daily-dev-tips/video/upload/q_auto/fonts_u7eg1u.mp4" type="video/mp4" />
 </video>

-If you want to work along with me, we start with the basic scaffolding app you can [download from GitHub](https://github.com/rebelchris/flutter/tree/hello-world).
+If you want to work with me, we start with the basic scaffolding app you can [download from GitHub](https://github.com/rebelchris/flutter/tree/hello-world).

 ## Installing the Google fonts package in Flutter